neutrons/NeuXtalViz-tools/docs/source/tutorial_ub_tools_CORELLI_Bixbyite.rst

 UB Tools with Bixbyite Data
 ===========================

-This tutorial demonstrates how to use the UB tools in *NeuXtalViz* to process CORELLI Bixbyite (Fe,Mn)_2O_3 data.
+This tutorial demonstrates how to use the UB tools in *NeuXtalViz* to process CORELLI bixbyite (Fe,Mn)_2O_3 data.

 Step 1: Select Instrument and Data
 ----------------------------------